CheeGY/cheegy.github.io/_posts/2020-12-29-ModelingUncertainties.md

 \end{aligned}
 $$

-As $k \to \infty$, the state covariance $P_n$ reaches steady-state and it is a positive semi-definite matrix that satisfy the Lyapunov equation,
+When $k,n \to \infty$, the state covariance $P_n$ reaches steady-state and it is a positive semi-definite matrix that satisfy the Lyapunov equation,

 $$
 P_n = A P_n A^T + B R_{\epsilon} B^T.